NovelaNeuro/ndx-franklab-novela/NEXTSTEPS.md

-# Next Steps for ndx-lflab-novela Extension for NWB:N
+# Next Steps for ndx-fllab-novela Extension for NWB:N

 ## Creating Your Extension

-1. In a terminal, change directory into the new ndx-lflab-novela directory.
+1. In a terminal, change directory into the new ndx-fllab-novela directory.

 2. Add any packages required by your extension to `requirements.txt` and `setup.py`.